P1llus/backstage-plugins/plugins/elastic-backend/README.md

 Welcome to the Unofficial [Elastic](https://www.elastic.co/) backend plugin for Backstage.

-This plugin is **NOT** covered by any Elastic support contracts or SLA's
+This is **NOT** covered by any official support agreements with Elastic.

 The scope of this plugin is currently to provide a backend proxy layer for the frontend plugin to communicate with.